iterative/dvc.org/content/blog/2021-10-05-extending-models-with-more-data.md

 Let's add the `train` data for `cats` to the corresponding directory in `data/hymenoptera_data` and go through another experiment run with a different learning rate.
-With this new data, can run another experiment.
+With this new data, we can run another experiment.
 One important thing to note here is that we're using checkpoints in our experiments.
 That's how we get the metrics for each training epoch.